 In future conversations, we'll talk with Jennifer about how employees use heuristics and how they also suffer from cognitive biases when they're making decisions on the job.
 Stay tuned for that!

-Many thanks to Jennifer Serne for sharing her insights and experience on these issues with us.
+Many thanks to Jennifer Serne for sharing her insights and experience on these issues with us (update: we later recorded this "Cognitive Bias & Incident Investigations" webinar with Jennifer as well),

 Let us know if you have any questions, stay tuned for more from Jennifer, and have a great day.